Cultural Revolution: Violent struggles, struggle sessions, and purges

 In addition to violent struggles, millions of Chinese were violently persecuted, especially via struggle sessions.
 Those identified as spies, "running dogs", "revisionists", or coming from a suspect class (including those related to former landlords or rich peasants) were subject to beating, imprisonment, rape, torture, sustained and systematic harassment and abuse, seizure of property, denial of medical attention, and erasure of social identity.
 Some people were not able to stand the torture and committed suicide.
 Researchers claimed that at least 100,000 to 200,000 people committed suicide during the early CR.

 At the same time, many "unjust, false, and mistaken" cases appeared due to political purges.
 In addition to those who died in massacres, a large number of people died or became permanently disabled due to lynching or other forms of persecution.
 From 1968 to 1969, the Cleansing the Class Ranks purge caused the deaths of at least 500,000 people.
 Purges of similar nature such as the One Strike-Three Anti Campaign and the campaign towards the May Sixteenth elements were launched in the 1970s.
 For example, a political purge in Yunnan province, the Zhao Jianmin spy case, resulted in 17,000 deaths and wrongfully persecuted a total of 1.38 million people.

+While official state media required photographers to capture revolutionary fervor, some photojournalists secretly documented the movement's 'dark side' at great personal risk.
+Li Zhensheng, a photographer for the Heilongjiang Daily, amassed nearly 100,000 negatives—including images of struggle sessions and executions—which he hid under the parquet floorboards of his home in Harbin for decades.
+These images, many of which were not developed until years later, now serve as a rare visual testament to the daily realities of the era outside of Beijing.